ismael-araujo/ismael-araujo/README.md

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="40%" height="40%" />
 I'm Ismael, a Data Scientist based in New York, NY, and passionate about solving problems and tell stories through data.
 With a background in Marketing and Business Intelligence, I focused on data-driven decisions and solutions.<br>

 Invite me for a hot coffee (black, please) and a conversation about that new machine learning algorithm that you just learned about, and we will be best friends.
-You can find me running by the river or reading about astrophysics at public parks in NYC in my free time.
+You can find me running by the river, reading about astrophysics at public parks in NYC in my free time, or translating Data Science courses from English to Portuguese.